gethomepage/homepage/docs/widgets/authoring/api.md

 ---
 title: API Guide
-description: How to fetch data from an API in Homepage widgets.
+description: Get comfortable with making API calls from inside your widget.
 ---

 Homepage provides the `useWidgetAPI` hook to help you fetch data from an API.
 This hook insures that the data is fetched using a proxy, and is critical for security.